How to Get Into Mobile Bartending

 “I’ve worked in so many types of establishments over the years – from pubs to clubs; no-star to five-star restaurants, as well as many private functions – birthday parties, weddings, anniversaries etc. And do you know where I liked working the best?
 Not the pub, club or 5-star restaurants, but bartending events like weddings and birthday parties.
 Why?
 Because the tips are outrageous and the atmosphere is 100 times better.”

 Think about it.
-Birthday parties are once a year events and weddings are, hopefully, once a life events (at least they think so at the time).
+Birthday parties are once a year events and weddings are, hopefully, once in a lifetime events (at least they think so at the time).
 And everyone has their guard down and are more willing to let their hair down as well.
 And when you bartend these events, you’re treated like the star of the party (you are, after all, the purveyor of spirits and good times).

 Now, there are a couple of different ways you can get into mobile bartending depending on your current position and / or previous bartending experience.
 If you’re already an experienced bartender, order yourself one of the many portable bars from our bar store and get started on your mobile bartending business!